ScorpionBytes/h3-cli/README.md

 bash install.sh your-api-key-here
 ```

-The install script will install dependencies (jq) and create your h3-cli profile under the `$HOME/.h3` directory.
+The install script will install dependencies (jq) and create your default h3-cli profile under the `$HOME/.h3` directory.
 Your API key is stored in your h3-cli profile.
-The profile permissions are restricted so that no other
+The directory and profile permissions are restricted so that no other
-users (besides yourself) can read it.
+users (besides yourself) can read or write to it.

 The install script will ask you to edit your shell profile (`$HOME/.bash_profile` or `$HOME/.bash_login` or `$HOME/.profile`, depending
 on your operating system) to set the following environment variables: